Suryanshu-Nabheet/Suryanshu-Nabheet/README.md

 👀 I’m interested in technology, app development, and exploring innovative ideas.
 🌱 I’m currently learning programming and building my skills in app development.
 💞️ I’m looking to collaborate on projects related to app development and coding tools.
-📫 How to reach me: suryanshunab@gmail.com
+📫 How to reach me: Linkedln Profile - https://www.linkedin.com/in/suryanshu-nabheet/
 😄 Pronouns: He/Him
 ⚡ Fun fact: I’m an 8th grader already diving deep into coding
 <!---